Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Regional Climate Change Initiative (RCCI) was set up by the Southern Tasmanian Councils Authority (STCA) to help councils address the impacts of climate change.
 RCCI provides science-based climate change information to local government in southern Tasmania.
 RCCI includes representatives from the Tasmanian Government and the Local Government Association of Tasmania.

 Corporate adaptation plans for all 29 of Tasmania’s councils were developed through the Regional Councils Climate Adaptation Project (RCCAP).
 The plans identify and assess the climate change risk to council assets, infrastructure and services and develop adaptation options.
 With a clearer understanding of their exposure to climate change risks, councils can then consider them as part of broader risk management processes.
 The project was delivered by the Tasmanian Climate Change Office and the Southern Tasmanian Councils Authority.

 RCCAP also delivered regional adaptation strategies that identify common risks experienced by councils in the southern, north-west and northern regions of Tasmania.
 The strategies provide opportunities for collaboration and cooperation between councils and create economies of scale to more effectively address the risks and opportunities presented by climate change.

-The TCAP project is a collaborative initiative between local government and the Tasmanian Government to build our understanding of the impacts of coastal hazards on our communities, and how we might best adapt.
+The TCAP project was a collaborative initiative between local government and the Tasmanian Government to build our understanding of the impacts of coastal hazards on our communities, and how we might best adapt.

-The TCAP project has been delivered in three stages with nine Tasmanian councils.
+The TCAP project was delivered in three stages with nine Tasmanian councils.
 TCAP looks specifically at councils whose communities are vulnerable to climate-related coastal risks such as sea level rise, storm surge and erosion, and considers potential adaptation pathways in consultation with the community.